Skip to main content

 1. You can set multiple filters.

-6. Enter the filter criteria.
+6. Enter the filter conditions.

 Checking the Number of Users After Filter Application